 - An earned baccalaureate degree in education or an allied field with a minimum undergraduate cumulative grade point average of 3.00.

 - Official transcript(s) of all academic work completed.

-- Graduate Record Exam (GRE) or Miller Analogies Test (MAT) scores.
-Testing must be within 5 years of the application.
+- Graduate Record Exam (GRE)/Miller Analogies Test (MAT) scores (Testing must be within 5 years of the application.
 Scores must be submitted prior to being admitted into the program.
-The acceptable cut-off scores: (i) GRE: 40 percentile (+ - 1) and a score of 3.0 or better on the Analytical Writing component; and (ii) MAT: 40 percentile (+ - 1).
-An applicant seeking the GRE/MAT waiver must have a minimum GPA of 3.50.
+The acceptable cut-off scores: (i) GRE: 40th percentile (+ - 1) and a score of 3.0 or better on the Analytical Writing component; and (ii) MAT: 40th percentile (+ - 1)

 - A current professional resume.

 - Three (3) letters of recommendation (two academic/ professional recommendations and one character recommendation) - via the online application process.

 - A statement of Purpose/Intent that needs to be content specific, focused on educational leadership.
 The candidate must specifically explain why he or she wants to be admitted in the M. Ed. in Educational Leadership program.
 Specifications: 1-2 pages, APA format, grammatical error free.